 Grant is the same person we can thank (or boo, depending on how you look at it) for bringing Scottish broom to Vancouver Island.
 This bright yellow blossom spreads like wildfire and can now be found from Alaska to California and everywhere in between.

-In 1851, the Muir family took up residents in Sooke, and together with Grant, made a significant impact on the area’s development.
+In 1851, the Muir family took up residents in Sooke and, together with Grant, significantly impacted the area’s development.

 To read more about the history of Sooke, I recommend checking out the interactive map of historical sites created by the Sooke Region Museum and Visitor Centre.